 We also looked for programs that could be completed fully or primarily online to ensure accessibility for students regardless of location and schedule.

-We only reviewed programs that are offered by institutions with regional accreditation.
-This accreditation confirms that schools meet the highest standards of quality in secondary education.
-Degrees and credits from regionally accredited programs also tend to be more widely transferable and highly regarded by other institutions and employers.
+We only reviewed programs that are offered by institutions with regional accreditation, which confirms that schools meet the highest standards of quality in postsecondary education.
+Degrees and credits from regionally accredited programs also tend to be widely transferable and highly regarded by other institutions and employers.

 Once we had a list of programs that met our criteria, we reviewed them for their cost, flexibility, outcomes, reputation, and faculty.
 Then, we calculated an Intelligent Score for each program on a scale of 0 to 100.
 For a more extensive explanation, check out our ranking methodology.